microsoftwala/Trimble_assign/Readme.md

   - Use load balancers and auto-scaling for high traffic
   - Implement caching mechanisms (Redis, Memcached) for frequently accessed data
   - Optimize database queries and schema for better performance
+  - Consider using a message queue (RabbitMQ, Celery) for task processing

 - **User Experience:**
   - Conduct user research and usability testing to improve the app's user experience